jrey22600/Ball-and-Plate-Website/README.md

 ### 3.2 Camera Vision
 As stated before, the camera is going to relate physical motion into coordinates which will then be used to determine ball velocity.
 Figure 5 shown below is the coordinate system that has been established.
 By starting with the dimensions of the plate the plane the balls rides on is created.
 Two coordinate systems can then be established, one from the corner to build the boundary constraints, and the other to locate the point on the plate in which the ball will be centered on.
 The latter is called (Xb, Yb), and is the systems zero point.

 <p align='center'>
   <img src="Images/Coordinate System.png">
   </p>
 <p align='center'>
 	Figure 5.
 Coordinate System for Ball on the Plate Viewed by Camera
 	</p>

+The camera cannot see the plate and grid as users will, instead the vision software identifies the ball as red and all else as the plate.
+With the field of view and plate dimension established, the balls location can be referenced to known dimensions.
+The image shown below is an example of what the camera actually sees.
+While the simulation is running the red dot will move within the boundaries generating various coordinates.
+Within the Simulink code, these can be converted into velocities to determine the balls speed by understand the rate at which images are taken.

 <p align='center'>
   <img src="Images/Camera View.png">
   </p>